alan-turing-institute/KnowledgeFlows/report/report.md

 The job transitions are measured in a per-worker basis.

-For each worker found in the ASHE dataset that passes the selection steps described in section \ref{dataselection}, a table of all the jobs recorded is extracted.
+For each worker found in the ASHE dataset that passes the selection steps described in Section \ref{dataselection}, a table of all the jobs recorded is extracted.
 This *job table* contains information of each job found for that individual: year of employment, the industry classification of each job and the post code of the work establishment associated to that job.

- Table 1: An example of a *job table* for a particular individual with anonymised id=1.
+ Table 1.
+An example of a *job table* for a particular individual with anonymised id = 1.

 | Id | Year | Indsutrial Classification    | Work Post code       |
 |----|------|----------------|-------------|